3 takeaways for designing conversation user interfaces:

 Discovering Research Gap

 Initially, I was intrigued by the challenge of assisting users in recovering from conversational failure.
-After reading over 100+ research papers, my team and I were able to narrow our focus to designing better guidance.
-We discovered previous research lacks consensus and presents conflicting ideas on the ideal timing and type of guidance to offer.
+After reading over 100+ research papers, I was able to narrow our focus to designing better guidance.
+I discovered previous research lacks consensus on the ideal timing and type of guidance.

-To guide our research, we formulated three research questions and identified the necessary data to answer them.
-To ensure comprehensive results, we adopted a mixed-methods approach that included a lab experiment and reflection sessions.
+We formulated three research questions and identified the necessary data to answer them.
+To ensure comprehensive results, I chose a mixed-methods approach, which included a lab experiment and reflection study (interviews).

-We developed IBM Watson chatbots and crafted nine guidance conditions, including a control group that did not receive any guidance.
-I led the conversation-design process, which entailed collecting sample dialogues, mapping 12 conversation flows, and iterating the design with 10+ pilot testings.
+We developed IBM Watson chatbots and crafted nine guidance conditions, including a control group.
+I led the conversation-design process, which entailed collecting sample dialogues, mapping 54 conversation flows, and iterating the CUI with 12 pilot testings.

 Talking, And More Talking!

 The study consisted of two phases.
-In the first phase, as the researcher, I observed participants as they interacted with the chatbot while performing six tasks of varying complexities, with the chatbot providing one of nine possible guidance combinations.
-Following this phase, participants were asked to complete a survey that measured their satisfaction with the guidance provided.
+In the first phase, I observed participants as they interacted with the chatbot while performing six tasks of varying complexities.
+Next, participants were asked to complete a survey that measured their satisfaction with the guidance provided.

-In the second phase, I conducted interviews with the participants to gain insight into their perceptions, attitudes, and concerns regarding each guidance combination.
-During this phase, participants were also asked to rank the guidance combinations in order of preference and provide explanations for their rankings.
+In the second phase, I conducted interviews to gain insight into their perceptions, attitudes, and concerns regarding each guidance combination.

 Getting Our Hands Dirty With Data

-I led the team through this process, which allowed us to synthesize over 1000 notes into three main topics: task efficiency, performance improvement, and diverse opinions on guidance and timing.
-This was a challenging process as we had to carefully examine numerous notes, and towards the end, generating unique and innovative insights became difficult due to repetition.
+I led the team to synthesize over 1000 notes into three main topics: task efficiency, performance improvement, and diverse opinions on guidance and timing.
+Coming up with spicy insights became challenging as we converged.

-In addition to quotes, we believe that users' actual interactions are indicative of their performance and overall experience.
-To delve deeper, we analyzed task-completion time, non-progress events, and improvements using statistical methods with R and Python.
-This part of the process was fairly straightforward, and I took the lead in discussing which statistical method to use and defining the quantitative metrics.
+In addition to quotes, we believe that users' actual interactions are indicative of their overall experience.
+We analyzed task-completion time, non-progress events, and improvements using statistical methods with R and Python.
+I took the lead in discussing which statistical method to use and defining the quantitative metrics.

-Working on this project for almost a year has really taught me how to conduct research with both rigor and attention to detail.
-I've also come to realize that exploring research gaps that are truly worth exploring requires a significant investment of time.
+Working on this project for almost a year has taught me how to conduct research with both rigor and attention to detail.

-Taking thorough and relevant notes is crucial to helping the team synthesize information more effectively and arrive at better insights that inform design decisions.
+Taking thorough and relevant notes is crucial to helping the team synthesize data more effectively and arrive at better insights that inform design decisions.